 What’s a butter mold?
-Well, for fancy society parties back in the day, putting out a stick of butter simply wasn’t good enough.
+Well, for fancy society parties in the mid-1800s, putting out a stick of butter simply wasn’t good enough.
 Special molds were used to create butter that looked like different items appropriate to the meal: fish-shaped butter for a seafood dinner, corn-shaped butter for a prairie theme, lamb-shaped butter for an Easter feast.
 They could also use these same molds to create specialty desserts.

 You might be wondering why a blog about hand-crafted paper and stationery is talking so much about butter molds.
-It’s because those precious antique molds needn’t be used only for butter and chocolate.
+It’s because those precious antique molds needn’t be used only for butter and chocolate!
 Over our decades of operating with fine handcrafted papers, we’ve collected dozens upon dozens of these molds from antique stores, estate sales, attic rummaging and the like, and amassed a truly impressive collection of beautiful, one-of-a-kind molds.

 Our Blooming Heart Ornament was a perfect symbol of February- not only Valentine’s Day, but also National Heart Health Month.
 Whether it’s for a Valentine’s gift, or favors for a heart-healthy charity event, or maybe just a little something to show someone you’re thinking about them, our blooming heart ornament is one of our most popular items year-round.